OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/InsecurePluginDesign.md

 **How to Prevent:**

 1. Plugins should enforce strict parameterized input wherever possible and include type and range checks on inputs.
-When this is not possible, a second layer of typed calls should be introduced, parsing requests and applying validation and sanitisation.
+When this is not possible, a second layer of typed calls should be introduced, parsing requests and applying validation and neutralization.
 When freeform input must be accepted because of application semantics, it should be carefully inspected to ensure that no potentially harmful methods are being called.
-2. Plugin developers should apply OWASP’s recommendations in ASVS  (Application Security Verification Standard) to ensure effective input validation and sanitisation.
+2. Plugin developers should apply OWASP’s recommendations in ASVS  (Application Security Verification Standard) to ensure effective input validation and neutralization.
 3. Plugins should be inspected and tested thoroughly to ensure adequate validation.
 Use Static Application Security Testing (SAST) scans as well as Dynamic and Interactive application testing (DAST, IAST) in development pipelines.
-4. Plugins should be designed to minimise the impact of any insecure input parameter exploitation following the OWASP ASVS Access Control Guidelines.
+4. Plugins should be designed to minimize the impact of any insecure input parameter exploitation following the OWASP ASVS Access Control Guidelines.
 This includes least-privilege access control, exposing as little functionality as possible while still performing its desired function.
 5. Plugins should use appropriate authentication identities, such as OAuth2, to apply effective authorization and access control.
-Additionally, API Keys should be used to provide context for custom authorisation decisions which reflect the plugin route rather than the default interactive user.
+Additionally, API Keys should be used to provide context for custom authorization decisions which reflect the plugin route rather than the default interactive user.
-6. Require manual user authorisation and confirmation of any action taken by sensitive plugins.
+6. Require manual user authorization and confirmation of any action taken by sensitive plugins.
-7. Plugins are, typically, REST APIs, so developers should apply the recommendations found in OWASP Top 10 API Security Risks – 2023 to minimise generic vulnerabilities
+7. Plugins are, typically, REST APIs, so developers should apply the recommendations found in OWASP Top 10 API Security Risks – 2023 to minimize generic vulnerabilities

 **Example Attack Scenarios:**